Can't Read Roman Numerals? We Can Teach You

 Limitations and History of Roman Numerals

-Notice anything missing?
-Well, one of the primary reasons the Roman system became less relevant is that there's no way to denote zero.
+When you take a look at the Roman numeral system, you may notice that something is missing: the zero.
+In fact, one of the primary reasons the Roman system became less relevant is that there's no way to denote zero.
 In mathematical calculations, this is a pretty big problem.
-So, as math progressed it became obvious that a more sophisticated system would be necessary.

 Advertisement